F1: Russian drivers must sign FIA document, Haas considering ditching Mazepin | DW | 04.03.2022

 Previously, Mazepin was banned for a race after he punched F3 driver Calum Illot in the face in 2016 while still a development driver with Force India.

-Illot had blocked Mazepin during practice and a war of words had led to a burst up that left the Englishman with a black eye.
+Illot had blocked Mazepin during practice and a war of words had led to a fight that left the Englishman with a black eye.

 Not many Russian athletes have spoken out against the war in Ukraine.
 But former Russian F1 driver Daniil Kvyat has called for sports to take the higher route instead of getting enmeshed in the politics of the Russia-Ukraine war.